mbraceproject/MBrace.Core/README.md

 ## License

-This project is subject to the Apache Licence, Version 2.0.
+This project is subject to the [Apache Licence, Version 2.0](License.md).
-A copy of the license can be found in [License.md](License.md) at the root of this repo.

 ## Maintainers